Oscar Hayes: Early life

-Reverend Hayes was born on October 12, 1967 in Detroit, Michigan, as Oscar Eason Hayes, whose mother June Hayes, resided in the Northern part of the city, and this caused Hayes to be exposed to a myriad of societal ills.
-Rev. Hayes graduated from William Tyndale Christian College with his bachelor's degree, while he was in Baton Rouge, Louisiana at A.P.
-Clay Christian Seminary he graduated with his Master’s and Th.D.
+Reverend Hayes was born on October 12, 1967, in Detroit, Michigan, as Oscar Eason Hayes, whose mother June Hayes, resided in the Northern part of the city, and this caused Hayes to be exposed to a myriad of societal ills.
+Rev. Hayes graduated from William Tyndale Christian College with his bachelor's degree, while he was in Baton Rouge, Louisiana, at A.P.
+Clay Christian Seminary he graduated with his Master's and Th.D.

 Music career

-He began his music recording career in 1991, with the release of Got 2 Tell It on November 26, 1991 by Tyscot Records.
+He began his music recording career in 1991, with the release of Got 2 Tell It on November 26, 1991, by Tyscot Records.
 His second album, Simply Determined, was released by Tyscot Records on July 26, 1993, and it was his breakthrough release upon the Billboard magazine Gospel Albums chart at No. 27.
-The third album, Choir Music, Vol. 1: Live in New Orleans, was released on July 31, 2001 by Sound of Gospel, and it placed on the aforementioned chart at No. 19.
+The third album, Choir Music, Vol. 1: Live in New Orleans, was released on July 31, 2001, by Sound of Gospel, and it placed on the aforementioned chart at No. 19.

 Personal life

-Reverend Hayes was married to Erica Hayes, at the time of his death on January 19, 2015, and he was the pastor at Nazarene Missionary Baptist Church.
+Reverend Hayes was married Erica Hayes, at the time of his death on January 19, 2015, and he was the pastor at Nazarene Missionary Baptist Church.
+Most importantly he was a father of 3 children Rickey, Omnee and Oscar Jr, and a grandfather of 5.
+He had a host of family he created and loved.